colinjlacy/Pro-Angular/docs/07_Directives/04_Looping_Through_Data.md

 		{{item.snippet}}
 	</p>

 Notice that the `ng-repeat-end` directive goes on the last element in the loop.
 This creates a sweet block of code that will be repeated for each `item in items` without having to wrap the repeated block in an element, just for the loop.
+A nice way to think of this is to view it as a loop template - or, a more flexible version than the standard `ng-repeat` provides.